justjam2013/homebridge-virtual-accessories/README.md

 ## Known Issues

 -   When creating a Cron Trigger, the date-time is saved properly (you can check the JSON config), but it is not displayed back in the config UI.
 This is due to Homebridge UI using an older date-time implementation.
 A request has been opened for supporting the newer date-time implementation.
 -   The framework used by Homebridge UI to render config forms does not provide header/title customization for an array of items.
-So if you have a lot of accessories, it's going to either require a lot of scrolling if they are expanded, or if they are collapsed you see a list of numbered accessories.
-I have chosen to display items collapsed by default.
+So if you have a lot of accessories, it's going to either require a lot of scrolling if they are expanded, or if they are collapsed you will see a list of numbered accessories.
+I have opted to go with items collapsed by default.
 A feature request has been opened to support customized titles.

 ## What if I run into a problem?